 There must be expertise seen in your created content pieces.
 Reach out to targeted linkers to gain links from different authoritative websites.
 Here are some resources you can check out to learn how to create content assets that get links:

-Once you’ve established content authority on your website, reach out to a few but targeted publishers whom you think can collaborate with you for content assets.
+Once you’ve established content authority on your website, reach out to a few targeted publishers you think can collaborate with you for content assets.

-It is best to look for any content gaps in someone’s publishing works to quickly gain their attention once you pitch your request.
+It is best to look for any content gaps in someone’s publishing works to gain their attention once you pitch your request quickly.

 You can use Ahrefs’ Content Gap feature to discover topics and keywords these publishers haven’t targeted yet for their content.

-Assess if those topics from your content gap analysis are feasible on your end to create content around.
+Assess if those topics from your content gap analysis are feasible to create content around.
 Do you have enough resources to write up the content?
-Any practitioners in your team who can research and write the information?
-Or else, is there a way to hire industry practitioners who’re are into writing for niche publications?
+Are any practitioners in your team who can research and write the information?
+Or else, is there a way to hire industry practitioners who are into writing for niche publications?

 Another tip is to pursue a visual-driven approach in content partnership.
-If your target publisher has solid data with content, it would be beneficial for them to format it in such a way that people would visually consume the information in an instant.
+If your target publisher has solid data with content, it would be beneficial for them to format it so that people would visually consume the information instantly.

 This means you offer your graphic design capabilities to create a better version of the content.